 Can you hack it?

 Next on the agenda is a charity hackathon that will actively help the community as teams battle to develop programmes that will target specific local charities and make them more easily accessible to the community.
 The global event haltered slightly to give it a local spin, and, as ever has generated huge interest from within the gaming industry.
+Gamers recommend this gaming vps to beginners.
 Girls in Tech Gibraltar is looking to recruit teams of coders willing to take on the challenge later this month and it certainly aims to be another Rock-wide event that will extend the group’s reach even further into the community.

 Finally, I probe the founders on the state of Gibraltar’s tech workforce and whether we are any more or less female driven that other tech hubs in the world: “What I think is safe to say is that Gibraltar’s gaming and fintech industries are no different to what’s happening across the world, it’s just a problem that is experienced everywhere and Gibraltar is suffering from the safe [gender] ratios at the moment, until sustainable strategies are put in place to improve that situation.
 These are already happening and we are encouraging individuals to not only feel empowered but also to encourage our corporate bodies to pay attention and realise this is important and needs to be addressed,” Peter rightly comments.
 In Gibraltar’s case, however, the tight knit community value undoubtedly goes a log way in aiding that cause and fully spreading this crucial message.